 Now, this form of business model is quite comparable to dropshipping and deals with customers who are looking for custom-made stuff.
 Mostly customer-designed items like t-shirts, hoodies, mugs, photo frames, phone covers, canvases etc are the main selling goods that fall in its categories.
 So when someone orders these products, there is this third-party printing manufacturer who nicely prints the chosen design by the customer and then packs it professionally with brand logos to directly deliver it to them.

 Moreover, its benefits are quite relatable to that of dropshipping like no upfront fund is required including minimal risk in business.
 As orders are shipped the print-on-demand business only makes payment to the third-party vendor.
-Moreover, the inventory and the order are also managed and automated by this same third-party vendors.
+Moreover, the inventory and the order are also managed and automated by these same third-party vendors.
 Quite a risk-free business model to say the least.

 This is a business model that allows the customer to subscribe to a service for a certain period of time, more precisely through some Monthly or Annual plan.
 Once the subscription plan expires, the user can either renew the plan as per the company policy to continue further or cancel it completely if they find it unuseful to their business cause.

-This form of business model has a number of advantages that makes it quite alluring for the e-commerce business setups.
+This form of business model has a number of advantages that make it quite alluring for e-commerce business setups.
 Its benefits include reduced cart abandonment with improved customer satisfaction and loyalty rates.
 Moreover, the delivery and inventor planning can also be done in advance in this mode of business.
 This enables the business owner to have a high margin of profit lowering the risk of inventory misjudgment.

 WP ERP is a good example of a subscription-based plugin seller website.
 The site sells a yearly subscription plan for its complete business management solution for small to medium-sized businesses.